nystrom/rivo/docs/design.md

 If we adopt "smarted recompilation" from Shao and Appel, we can separately compile every module without reference to others.
-We infer the "minimum" types of imported modules (based not on their d
+We infer the "minimum" types of imported modules (based not on their declarations, but on how they are used in the importing modules).
+We then check then types on linking: unifying type variables in the cross-module signatures.
+This means that if a module changes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTY4MTQ2NjIsLTEwMDIyNzM2MDMsLT
+eyJoaXN0b3J5IjpbOTg1MjM4MDUsLTEwMDIyNzM2MDMsLTcxMj
-cxMjE4MDI1NSwxMTM5MTUzNDM2LDg3MDUyNjQ5MiwxNTc0NTIw
+E4MDI1NSwxMTM5MTUzNDM2LDg3MDUyNjQ5MiwxNTc0NTIwMDY1
-MDY1LDE1MTQzNjI5NjQsMTM0MjQ4MDc3MCwtMTc5Mjk5NDQ0LC
+LDE1MTQzNjI5NjQsMTM0MjQ4MDc3MCwtMTc5Mjk5NDQ0LC0xNz
-0xNzE5MTk2Mzk2LC0yNjMyOTUwLDQxNDA2ODExNiwzNzA0MTcx
+E5MTk2Mzk2LC0yNjMyOTUwLDQxNDA2ODExNiwzNzA0MTcxMTAs
-MTAsMTYzMDc5MjE5NiwtOTc3ODA0MDAyLDExNzAxMTUxNSwxND
+MTYzMDc5MjE5NiwtOTc3ODA0MDAyLDExNzAxMTUxNSwxNDIyMz
-IyMzkyMzk0LDg0MTMyODU3NywtMTA0MzAyMjAyMyw2MDQzMjgz
+kyMzk0LDg0MTMyODU3NywtMTA0MzAyMjAyMyw2MDQzMjgzNzZd
-NzZdfQ==
+fQ==
 -->